October 10, 2016

 EYES: Yellow with black snake-like pupils

-Astor pulled out his sword and motioned for me to stay back.
+Astor pulled out his sword, and motioned for me to stay back.
 However, before he could swoop in with his speed and kill the beast, the waters of the lake exploded everywhere!
-Both Astor and I were caught off-guard, and as the water rushed down on us we covered ourselves.
+Both Astor and I were caught off-guard, and as the water rushed down on us, we covered ourselves.
 An enormous thud shook the ground, toppling us both on our backs.
-My bag of supplies flew into the bog behind us and sank to the bottom.
-I frantically wiped the water from my eyes to try and find it, but when I looked up Leviathan was there!
-One of its 13 heads was devouring the beast while the other 12 glared at us.
+My bag of supplies flew into the bog behind us, and sank to the bottom.
+I frantically wiped the water from my eyes to try and find it, but when I looked up, the Leviathan was there!
+One of its 13 heads was devouring the beast, while the other 12 glared at us.
 It was obvious we were next on the menu.

-He gripped his sword tightly and readied his shield while I picked up my bone staff.
+He gripped his sword tightly and readied his shield, while I picked up my bone staff.
 Then, Astor told me the only way to kill Leviathan was to cut off one specific head.
-If we did not choose correctly, the severed head would sprout another monster in which we would have to fight in addition to the massive sea creature.
+If we did not choose correctly, the severed head would sprout another monster which we would have to fight, in addition to the massive sea creature.
 However, all of the heads looked exactly the same, and there was no way to discern which the correct choice was.
-I quickly formulated a plan and said I would use my flying ability to get in and out of the reach of the heads.
-I could strike it to bait it in, and when a head swooped down Astor could use his sword and cut it off.
-He agreed, and before we knew it we were engaged in battle.
+I quickly formulated a plan, and said I would use my flying ability to get in and out of the reach of the heads.
+I could strike it to bait it in, and when a head swooped down, Astor could use his sword to cut it off.
+He agreed, and before we knew it, we were engaged in battle.

-Leviathan moved its heads about in a calculated matter, sizing us up and waiting for the perfect time to strike.
+Leviathan moved its heads about in a calculated matter, sizing us up, and waiting for the perfect time to strike.
 I took flight and floated directly above Astor, which looked to confuse the sea monster.
-Then, I flew in as fast as I could and went to smash one of the heads with a blow.
-Leviathan was incredibly agile though, and maneuvered out of the way.
-It then lifted that head back while another darted in from the side to try and chomp on me.
-I moved out of the way, but as I did another head came from behind and tried to bite me.
+Then I flew in as fast as I could, and went to smash one of the heads with a blow.
+Leviathan was incredibly agile, though, and maneuvered out of the way.
+It then lifted that head back, while another darted in from the side to try and chomp on me.
+I moved out of the way, but as I did, another head came from behind and tried to bite me.
 Almost too late, I shot up in the air and avoided being ripped in half.
-More heads continued to attack though.
-They weaved in and out of one another with precision and great agility, never becoming tangled or hindering the movement of each other.
-It made it incredibly difficult to deal with, and I was pushed to the limit to just try and survive let alone get it to do what I wanted.
+More heads continued to attack.
+They weaved in and out of one another with precision and great agility, never becoming tangled, or hindering the movement of each other.
+It made it incredibly difficult to deal with, and I was pushed to the limit to just try and survive, let alone get it to do what I wanted.
 After some minutes, I darted away from the Leviathan heads to safety.
-They looked at me and roared in anger.
+They looked at me, and roared in anger.
 The sound it made was deafening, and the force of the roar launched me back through the air.
 Astor was shaken below as well, and he stumbled to a knee.
-I looked at him and he looked at me in return before remarking that anytime I wanted to get serious about killing Leviathan I could start doing our plan.
-I yelled back it was good to see he retained his sense of humor while we faced a 13 headed monster.
-Astor simply pointed his sword at the sea creature signaling me to get back in there, and that I did.
+I looked at him and he looked at me in return, before remarking that any time I wanted to get serious about killing Leviathan, I could start doing our plan.
+I yelled back that it was good to see he retained his sense of humor, while we faced a 13-headed monster.
+Astor simply pointed his sword at the sea creature, signaling to me to get back in there, and that, I did.